noushinkhaki/repo5/README.md

 # Text Analyser Service
-Here is a guide to deploy and run the service.
+Here is a guide to deploy and run the service:

 The project can be built by Maven.
 Before building it, a kafka topic with "words.processed" name should be created.
 This should be done as the integration test involves the whole process as well as producing the response to Kafka.
 First, Kafka should be run by the following commands: (on windows)